saikksub/saikksub/README.md

 # This is Sai!

-* Freelancer by work 💼
+* Software Engineer by profession 💼
 * Entrepreneur by mind 🧠
 * Software Engineer by Heart ❤️